Yes, You Need a Permit to Backpack in Yosemite

 Once you have your trip planned, it’s time to apply for that coveted permit!

-STEP TWO – Getting a Permit
+STEP TWO – How to Get a Yosemite Wilderness Permit

 Applying for a Yosemite Wilderness Permit (Reservation)

-From May through October, the wilderness permit process begins with a reservation (which aren’t needed for permits from November through April).
+From May through October, the wilderness permit process begins with a permit reservation (which aren’t needed for permits from November through April).

-- To apply for a 2021 Yosemite wilderness permit, click HERE.
+- To apply for a Yosemite wilderness permit, click HERE.

 You won’t get the actual permit until you pick it up at the park.